nmichel1/DS105/README.md

 Exploratory data analysis (EDA) is a crucial step in analysing our dataset as it helps us gain insight into the structure of our data.
 The goal of EDA is to summarise the characteristics of the data.
 In this coursework, we will perform EDA on the 2020 US Election data that we have web scraped.
 This will involve summarising the main characteristics of the data and creating various plots to visualise the relationships between variables.

-An initial starting point, is to consider basic summary statistics as shown in the table below.
+An initial starting point is to consider basic summary statistics as shown in the table below.

 | Index   | Votes for Trump | Percentage Vote Trump | Votes for Biden | Percentage Vote Biden |   Median Household Income |   All-age Poverty Rate |   Percentage of Hispanic or Latino |   Percentage of White |   Percentage of Black or African American |   Percentage of American Indian and Alaska Native |   Percentage of Asian |   Percentage of Native Hawaiian and Other Pacific Islander | Percentage of Other Race |   Percentage of Population of Two or More Race | 2020 pop. |
 |:--------|-----------------:|----------------:|-----------------:|----------------:|--------------------------:|-----------------------:|-----------------------------------:|----------------------:|------------------------------------------:|--------------------------------------------------:|----------------------:|-----------------------------------------------------------:|--------------------------------:|-----------------------------------------------:|-----------------:|